Today's Articles

 The concept of a national museum dedicated to African American history and culture can be traced back to the second decade of the 20th century.
 In 1915, black veterans of the Union Army met at the Nineteenth Street Baptist Church in Washington, D.C., for a reunion and parade.
 Frustrated with the racism they still faced, the veterans formed a committee to build a memorial to various African American achievements.

 Their efforts paid off in 1929 when President Herbert Hoover appointed Mary Church Terrell, Mary McLeod Bethune, and ten others to a commission to build a "National Memorial Building" showcasing African American achievements in the arts and sciences.
-But Congress did not back the project, and private fundraising also failed.
+However, Congress did not back the project, and private fundraising also failed.
 Although proposals for an African American history and culture museum would be floated in Congress for the next 40 years, none gained more than minimal support.

 Proposals for a museum began circulating again in Congress in the early 1970s.
 In 1981, Congress approved a federal charter for a National Afro-American Museum in Wilberforce, Ohio.
 The museum, built and funded with private money, opened in 1987.
 In the early 1980s, Tom Mack founded the National Council of Education and Economic Development (NCEED).
 Mack intended to use the non-profit group to advance his ideas about economic development, education, and the arts in the Black community.
 Emboldened by Congress's action in 1981, Mack began using the NCEED to press for a stand-alone African American museum in D.C. in 1985.